-The square four-sided rotating optic consists of 8 panels; this gives two flashes twice every 15 seconds and is visible for 14 nautical miles.
-The light was originally powered by a weight which fell down a 45 metre long tube which makes the lighthouse the deepest in britain.
+Until 2019 the lantern room was occupied by a square four-sided rotating optic made up of 8 panels.
+As the lenses turned throughout their 1 minute clockwise rotation, they gave two flashes of white light every 15 seconds, visible for 19 nautical miles.
+The light's rotation was originally driven by a clockwork motor, powered by a weight on a wire, which, once wound, would gradually descend down a 45 metre long tube, which made the lighthouse the deepest in Britain.

-The station never had a resident keeper, but instead an attendant who visited the light twice daily, to draw the curtains open and closed, as well as lighting and fueling the lamp, and carrying out general maintainance.
+The station never had a resident keeper, but instead an attendant who visited the light twice daily, to draw the curtains open and closed, as well as lighting and fueling the lamp, rewinding the clockwork mechanism, and carrying out general maintenance.
+The light was automated and went fully unwatched in 1921, and was later converted to electric operation in 1994, at which point a backup lamp was installed on the roof of one of the service buildings.